KHFM

-History
+History of KHFM

 Early years

 KHFM was started in November 1954 as a hobby of two teachers at Highland High School, originally broadcasting at 96.3 MHz (now the dial position for KKOB-FM).
 KHFM was the first commercial FM station in Albuquerque.
 The call sign is a combination of the initials for Highland High School and Frequency Modulation, the technical term for FM radio.
 The teachers set up a corporation known as the CHE Broadcasting Company, with studios on Buena Vista Avenue SE.
 John D. Hopperton served as General Manager and Paul Leo Britt was the President.

 In the 1960s, the station moved its studios to Domingo Road NE.
 It increased its power from 1,700 watts to 3,300 watts.
 In the 1970s, KHFM joined most of the other Albuquerque FM stations on a high peak outside the city, powered at 20,000 watts, to cover the city, its suburbs and Northern New Mexico.
 In 1987, ownership passed to New Mexico Classical Radio, Inc.